flintsteel7/Build-CLI-with-Python/README.md

 I am a logger
 ```

-You could have run this program with `python logger`, but adding the shebang and making the file executable on its own lets you avoid typing `python` to run it.
+You could have run this program with `python logger.py`, but adding the shebang and making the file executable on its own lets you avoid typing `python` to run it.

 ## Creating the Quote of the Day App